-WORKING on your own or in a remote office can be a lonely business in more ways than one.
+WORKING on your own or in a remote office can challenge your mental health and be a lonely business in more ways than one.
 In the early months of the year in particular, that can contribute to stress and anxiety.

 For some people in business, the early part of the year brings new targets, slow trade, increased costs and the weight of another 12 months’ expectation.
 That’s why incidences of mental health issues rise and for those running SMEs or one-man (or woman) bands, it can be twice as tough.